cedlemo/ctypes-stubs-generation-notes/README.md

 end
 ```

-### Write a module that uses the bindings module and outputs a C file.
+### Write a module that uses the bindings module and outputs a C file

 * bindings_c_gen.ml